-First, I make a simple dough with whole wheat and white flours with a hint of oregano and then, a freshly roasted tomatillo salsa.
-The other ingredients are fairly standard, but when combined, create a Mexican pizza pie experience.
-I like to serve my Mexican Pizza with a good tequila on the rocks with a ton of sliced lime, but a crisp white wine will pair nicely too.
-Happy Cinco de Mayo!
+In my recipe, I start by preparing a simple dough with whole wheat and white flours with a hint of oregano.
+Then, I prepare a freshly roasted tomatillo salsa, it only takes minutes.
+The other ingredients are standard pantry items to create an festive pizza experience.
+I like to serve my pies with a good tequila on the rocks with a ton of sliced lime, but a crisp white wine will pair nicely too.

 1 cup whole wheat flour or whole wheat white flour

 1/4 teaspoon rapid rise yeast

 1 teaspoon salt

 2 jalapenos, 1 sliced in half, the other minced